Released in:

 Doing this more powerful skill will also put a copy of that skill into the cylinder in the centre of the screen.

-All of this counts as Standard Skill Damage - nothing Sparkdrive can do counts as Ultimate Skill Damage or Ultimate Skill Use.
+Again: Everything Sparkdrive does counts as Standard Skill Damage - nothing Sparkdrive can do counts as Ultimate Skill Damage or Ultimate Skill Use.

 That's it.
 Relatively simple to explain, and her rotation is pretty simple too: